rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 }
 ```

+After we have all this information, we can create our NIF wrapper.
+We start by creating an anonymous
+struct, which contains a `wrapper` function definition.
+If you skip at the and, you can see we then
+return just the function with `.wrapper`.
+This is the usual pattern to create a pointer to an
+"anonymous" function in Zig.

+The `wrapper` function implements our NIF interface, and it starts by checking that `argc` actually
+matches `expected_argc`.
+Since this should be ensured by the Erlang VM, we `@panic` if it does not.

+After creating the `argv_slice` as before, we have to deal with calling our `impl` function.
+To do
+that, we use the `@call` builtin, which allows calling a function given its address and a tuple
+containing its arguments.
+The `std.meta.ArgsTuple` conveniently returns the tuple type of the
+correct size and types to contain the arguments of a given function type, so we just have to iterate
+through all the elements of the tuple with `inline for` and assigning all the arguments after
+extracting them from their `beam.Term`.

 The only piece missing is the implementation of `get_arg_from_term`.
 This basically just switches on
 the type of the argument and calls the appropriate `beam.get` function.
 The implementation also
-includes a useful compile error on missing types so the compiler can guide us if we add a new NIF
+includes a useful compilation error on missing types so the compiler can guide us if we add a new
-with an unsupported argument type.
+NIF with an unsupported argument type.

 ```zig
 fn get_arg_from_term(comptime T: type, env: beam.Env, term: beam.Term) !T {